Kal Ho Naa Ho: India

-The film received positive reviews from critics, with the direction, story, screenplay, music, cinematography and performances gaining the most attention.
+Kal Ho Naa Ho received acclaim from critics, with the direction, story, screenplay, music, cinematography and performances gaining the most attention.
 Film critic and author Anupama Chopra praised Advani's direction, noting in her India Today review that he "emerges as a distinctive voice".
 Although she appreciated its technical aspects, she criticised the film's first half and its sub-plots.
 Mayank Shekhar called Kal Ho Naa Ho "a carefully constructed compendium of moments" which helped the audience "to feel lighter and to lighten up", concluding that "it works and is worth your entertainment bucks."
 Komal Nahta praised the film's direction, screenplay and lead performances—particularly Shah Rukh Khan, calling his character Aman "one of the best roles of his career."
 Ram Kamal Mukherjee described Zinta's performance as "astounding", saying that she "skillfully handled the hues of the complex character" and "walked through the character with elan."
 Mukherjee called Advani's and Johar's treatment of the story "unique", admiring the film's technical aspects and its treatment of homosexuality "with a dash of [humour], and thankfully by not degrading its social connection."

 Jitesh Pillai described Johar's screenplay as "endearing", writing that it "pinwheels with abandon from the bachelor with a heart of gold to the obdurate female lead."
 Pillai also praised the performances of Shah Rukh Khan and Saif Ali Khan, particularly their on-screen relationship and comic timing.
-He called Shah Rukh Khan "wonderful", describing him as "the soul" of the film and writing that Ali Khan's "joie de vivre makes it one of the most delectable performances seen in recent times."
+He called Shah Rukh Khan "wonderful", describing him as "the soul" of the film and writing that Saif Ali Khan's "joie de vivre makes it one of the most delectable performances seen in recent times."
 Rama Sharma of The Tribune thought that Shah Rukh Khan "infuses enough spark and affection", but was "overcharged" at times.
 He praised Mehta's cinematography for capturing nuances and "heightening the emotion."